 Global Study Grant

-All Elon College Fellows receive a $1,000 grant for a university-approved study abroad or Study USA experience.
+All Elon College Fellows receive a one-time $1,000 grant for a university-approved study abroad or Study USA experience.

 All Elon College Fellows may apply for grants to support their research experience.
 Budget approval by the program director is required prior to beginning the project.